 However, things would begin to change for the Osage Indians when the United States government took control of the Louisiana Purchase in 1804 — territory previously held by the French and Spanish.

-Unlike the French who had successfully traded with the Osage, American settlers demanded protection from the Indians, who were known for their skill with both horses and guns.
+Unlike the French, who had successfully traded with the Osage, American settlers demanded protection from the Indians, who were known for their skill with both horses and guns.

 As more and more settlers moved into the area, the town that would later be known as Osceola was founded in the mid-1830s.
 The first house was built in the winter of 1835-36.
 The logs were cut by Sanders Nance and his slave, Martin, and hauled to the bluff.
 However, a dispute soon erupted between Nance and a man named Phillip Crow as to whose land it was.
-Nance backed off and Crow built the house.
-He was soon joined by a man named Richard P. Crutchfield, and the spring of 1836, the pair opened the first store on the banks of Osage River called the “Crossing of the Osage at Crow and Crutchfield’s.”
+Nance backed off, and Crow built the house.
+He was soon joined by a man named Richard P. Crutchfield, and in the spring of 1836, the pair opened the first store on the banks of Osage River called the “Crossing of the Osage at Crow and Crutchfield’s.”

-Crow and Crutchfield were soon joined by the Cox brothers — Pleasant, Joseph and William, who opened the second store in the settlement.
+Crow and Crutchfield were soon joined by the Cox brothers — Pleasant, Joseph, and William, who opened the second store in the settlement.
 More and more people continued to come to the area, with James Gardner opening a log tavern, John W. Bridges establishing a blacksmith shop and Pleasant Cox opening a sawmill, all in 1837.
 The following year, Phillip Crow expanded his business dealings by building a ferry across the Osage River.
 A post office was also established in 1838.

 On January 29, 1841, St. Clair County was formed from Rives (later Henry) County and named for Arthur St. Clair, a Revolutionary War general.
 After a bitter contest and numerous debates, Osceola became the county seat in November 1841, a designation it continues to hold today.

+In 1848, Osceola gained its first newspaper called The Whig, established by a man named P.C.
+Davis.
 By 1850, the town had grown large enough that the Commercial Hotel was built that was first called the Pollard House and the Union Inn.

-By the mid-1850’s western Missouri was suffering from the results of what is known as the Kansas-Missouri Border War.
-Years before the Civil War began, pro-slavery factions of Missouri were actively fighting against “free-staters” in newly developed Kansas Territory as to whether the state would join the union as a free or slave state.
+By the mid-1850s, western Missouri was suffering from the results of what is known as the Kansas-Missouri Border War.
+Years before the Civil War began, pro-slavery factions of Missouri were actively fighting against “free-staters” in the newly developed Kansas Territory as to whether the state would join the union as a free or slave state.